What you need to know about FINTRAC

 Will these changes affect my clients who have already set up QuickBooks Online Payroll and Payments?

 Yes, FINTRAC will also affect clients that are already set up with QuickBooks Online Payroll and Payments.
-Existing customers will receive an email notifying them of the need to provide updated information and will have until June 9, 2025 to submit their documents.
+Existing customers will get an email notifying them they need to provide updated information and have until June 9, 2025 to send their documents.

-Note: Once existing customers have provided the additional information it will take 7-10 business days to review the application.
+Note: Once existing customers provide the additional information it will take 7-10 business days to review the application.

-What if I put myself (Accountant/Bookkeeper) or another employee in my client’s business who is not the primary business owner?
+What if I put myself (Accountant/Bookkeeper) or another employee in my client’s business who isn't the primary business owner?

 What if I use QuickBooks Online Payroll and/or QuickBooks Payments for my own accounting business?